Creoox/creoox-ifc2gltfcxconverter/README.md

 -  Binary version for Windows and Linux and ARM for batch processing of files.

--  Native C++ application, fast and efficient conversion of IFC files.
+-  Native C++ application, fast and efficient conversion of IFC files (and .ifczip).

 -  Supported IFC versions: latest official standard IFC 4.3, plus backwards compatibility to older versions like IFC 2x3.
 New IFC versions will be supported as soon as they are officially released.